I’m Rachel Weingarten and style is my business. Well, that may be the oversimplified if somewhat nebulous version of what I do.

 The short bio includes my current status as a marketing/branding strategist & trends analyst and award-winning writer and author of three non-fiction books.
-My new book Ancient Prayer: Channeling Your Faith 365 Days of the Year is a Barnes and Noble exclusive.
+The trade edition of my latest book Ancient Prayer: Channeling Your Faith 365 Days of the Year initially released as a Barnes and Noble exclusive, will be out in early ’16.
 Elizabeth Gilbert, author of Eat Pray Love, posted about it before it was even published.
 It’s rumored that Matisyahu has a copy.
 Kerry Washington does too.
+So do a bunch of other spiritual celebrities.
 My other two books are Hello Gorgeous!
-Beauty Products in America ’40s-’60s (which will be reissued in 2015) and Career and Corporate Cool®.
+Beauty Products in America ’40s-’60s (the 10th anniversary edition will be out in early ’16) a NY Public Libray book of the year; and Career and Corporate Cool®.
 Clients past and present run the gamut from companies, celebrities, political figures and properties including Bing, MSN, Microsoft, Nokia, Nuance Communications, Links of London, Yale University, the Harry Potter book series, American Idol, Christina Aguilera, Tess Holliday, The Irish Board of Tourism, The Gossip Girl book and TV series and many more.

 I am among other things a former celebrity makeup artist and owner of the first low-fat muffin business approved by the FDA.
 I worked on the internet back when most pages were grey or naughty and created or launched some of the world’s most beloved websites in a time when most people didn’t quite know what the internet was.
 I designed my first line of clothing at the age of sixteen.
 I’ve lectured at universities including New York University and The Fashion Institute of Technology graduate programs on subjects including personal branding and the history of cosmetic and fragrance marketing.